Emergency Evaluation and Action Committee Policy and Procedures

 A former student, who has been indefinitely suspended by the Committee under Section II B, C, and D and wishes to return to the University, must formally petition the Committee for reinstatement.
 In the absence of extraordinary circumstances8, such a petition may normally be filed no sooner than six months after the date of his/her withdrawal.
 In considering a petition for reinstatement, the Committee may request a personal interview with the former student or any other information or reference that might help it reach a decision.

 A former student who has been medically withdrawn under Section II.E, and wishes to return must follow the normal University procedures for readmission clearance after a medical withdrawal.
-In addition the former student must sign a release authorizing the Committee and the Counseling and Wellness Services Office to have access to his/her medical and/or psychological records for the time period since the student was last enrolled.
+In addition, the former student must sign a release authorizing the Committee and the Counseling and Psychological Services office to have access to his/her medical and/or psychological records for the time period since the student was last enrolled.

 Footnotes